If you have been diagnosed with heart failure, you can reduce your risk of further episodes by making simple lifestyle changes.

-Other lifestyle changes, such as eating more healthily and being more physically active, will also improve your symptoms and reduce the pressure on your heart.
-Find out more about lifestyle changes in the Heart failure - prevention section.
+Other lifestyle changes, such as eating healthily and taking regular exercise, will also improve your symptoms and reduce the pressure on your heart.

-You may be offered an opportunity to attend a heart failure rehabilitation programme.
-Heart failure rehabilitation programmes vary widely throughout the country but most will cover the following basic areas:
+You may be given an opportunity to attend a heart failure rehabilitation programme.
+These programmes vary widely throughout the country but most will cover basic areas, including:

 - relaxation and emotional support

-Once you have completed your rehabilitation programme, it is important that you continue to take regular exercise and lead a healthy lifestyle, in order to protect your heart and reduce the risk of further heart-related problems.
+After completing your rehabilitation programme, it is important that you continue to take regular exercise and lead a healthy lifestyle to protect your heart and reduce the risk of further heart-related problems.

 Medicines for heart failure

-Most patients with heart failure are treated with medicines.
+Most people with heart failure are treated with medicines.
 Depending on your symptoms, you may need to take several medicines.
-The usual combination of medicines for heart failure includes:
+The usual combination of medicines for people with heart failure and heart failure due to left ventricular systolic dysfunction (LVSD) includes:

 - a diuretic